KentStateWeb/rwd/_assignments/layout.md

 1. Replace the sans-serif and serif typefaces in the document with a Google Web Font.
 Go to [https://www.google.com/fonts](https://www.google.com/fonts) and choose one serif and one sans-serif typeface (whatever you think fits).
 2. Under the "use" tab select your desired weights and then copy the code from the "Import" tab under step 3.
-3. Copy this import code into the top of your CSS in CodePen.
+3. Copy this import code (step 2) into the top of your CSS in CodePen.
+If you used the <link> option, put this code in your HTML.
 4. Replace the font-family values in your CodePen with the values for the fonts you selected.

 ### Typography Changes